Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 - Resolve any customer issues that might occur

-- Keep up with industry news, trends, and competitors to anticipate any changes that might affect your own business.
+- Keep up with industry news, trends, and competitors to anticipate changes that might affect your business.

-The next step is finding a tool that can enable all of the abovementioned.
+The next step is finding a tool to enable all the above-mentioned.

 Best Social Listening Tools

-Now that you know everything there is to social listening, it’s time to pick the right tool for your needs.
-Here are the 5 tools most often quoted as favorites (not listed in any particular order):
+Now that you know everything about social listening, it’s time to pick the right tool for your needs.
+Here are the 5 social listening tools most often quoted as favorites (not listed in any particular order):

 Socialbakers is a social media marketing platform that monitors over 8 million business profiles across all major platforms.
 That includes Facebook, Instagram, Twitter, LinkedIn, Youtube, Pinterest, Google+, and VK.com.